livegnik/2way-design/2WAY High-Level Design.md

 Finally, within the Practical Examples section, we illustrate the real-world applications of 2WAY across various scenarios, demonstrating its versatility and efficacy in managing contacts, messaging, social interactions, addressing security challenges like Sybil attacks, navigating markets, verifying binaries, and handling key management tasks.

 In summary, 2WAY offers a groundbreaking approach to electronic identity and reputation management by decentralizing these processes and empowering users with greater control and security.
 By eliminating the need for centralized third parties, 2WAY reduces the risks and costs associated with managing and securing user data, benefiting both users and service providers.
-This PoC demonstrates the potential of running both frontend and backend on a single desktop computer, leveraging the Flask framework for a seamless, integrated experience.
+This proof-of-concept demonstrates the potential of running both frontend and backend on a single desktop computer, leveraging the Flask framework for a seamless, integrated experience.
 With its extensible plugin architecture, 2WAY provides a versatile platform for developers to create a wide range of applications, fostering a resilient and user-centric digital ecosystem.
 This document will guide you through the detailed workings of 2WAY, highlighting its potential to revolutionize the way we manage digital identities and interactions in a secure, decentralized manner.

 <br><br>